lmsqueezy/lemonsqueezy.js/README.md

 ### Pagination

+Endpoints that return a list of results can be paged using optional `page` and `perPage` values.
-There are pagination parameters for every list method: `page`, `perPage`.
-If `perPage` is omitted, the API returns 10 records per page.
+If `perPage` is omitted, the API returns the default of 10 results per page.
+`perPage` should be a value between 1 and 100.

 ```javascript
 // Querying a list of orders for store #3, 50 records per page, page 2, including store and customer related resoueces